Easy piano songs for kids with a funny story and singable tune, Goober Peas in 3 versions.

-The version below is fairly easy; the trickiest part will be figuring out a fingering that you and your student both like!
-(And perhaps that won't be possible, and you will just have to settle for a fingering that YOUR STUDENT likes, and that you merely TOLERATE.)
+And perhaps that won't be possible, and you will just have to settle for a fingering that YOUR STUDENT likes, and that you merely TOLERATE.

 Below is my favorite piano version of all these easy piano songs for kids; I really like using the simple chord pattern of the 5th and octave, split as shown below.
 This sound has lots of energy, but doesn't HAVE to be loud.

 If you play or teach guitar, you may enjoy having a look at the guitar tabs for Goober Peas on another page of this site!